Good Documentation Practices SOP

 Procedure

-Good documentation Practices shall have the following instruction:
+Good documentation Practices shall have the following instructions:

 All entries, except IPQA, should be made with blue ball pen in clear and legible handwriting.